LLNL/shroud/docs/python.rst

 argument to the function.

 For some cases, this will not be correct.
-This field will be used if defined to replace the default declaration.
+This field will be used to replace the default declaration.

 references